Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-Instructions-For-Windows.md

 # Option A: Automatic Windows builds

-Automatic Windows builds allow building OBS with minimal input and setup - necessary dependencies are installed automatically, build flags use a sane default and the generated OBS build uses the application's full feature set.
+Automatic Windows builds allow building OBS with minimal input and setup.
+Necessary dependencies are installed automatically, build flags use a sane default, and the generated OBS build uses the application's full feature set.

 ## Prerequisites

-* Windows Powershell (v5+ and more recent)
+* Windows PowerShell (v5+ and more recent)
 * Visual Studio 2019 (at least Community Edition)
   * Windows 10 SDK (minimum 10.0.20348.0)
 * Git for Windows